bucs445fall2025/project-capybaras/sprints/ch4_sprint/sprint.md

 ### User Story

-- Want to save recipes that they like/want to try so they can find it again easier later.
+- As a user, I want to search for specific recipes by name to meet my preferences.
-- User wants to search for specific recipes by name to meet their preferences.
+- As a user, I want to save recipes that I like/want to try so I can find it again easier later.
-- Want the storage to be adjustable as more recipes are added.
+- As a user, I want the storage to be adjustable as more recipes are added.

 ### Sprint Requirements Attempted